Many of us would class ourselves as project managers, and some of us aspire to be programme managers.

 There seems to be more information around now on programme management.
 Is it really taking off?

-I have found in my travels and experience that programme management, although firmly embedded in certain industry verticals such as defence, is a new idea and concept in the commercial area.
+I have found in my travels and experience that programme management, although firmly embedded in certain industry verticals such as defense, is a new idea and concept in the commercial area.
 During the past several years, I have had many conversations with our clients who are realizing that many of the work initiatives they have undertaken, either for themselves or for their clients, are really programmes, not projects, and they are looking for the best way to manage them.
 The U.K. government (Office of Government Commerce) recognized this a while ago when it published Managing Successful Programmes.
 One can consider it a guide for programme management.
 Since it was published in 2003, I have seen an increasing number of books and articles on the topic, but it pales in comparison to the wealth of literature available for project management.
 The Project Management Institute has also recognized the value of programme management and recently introduced the Program Management Professional (PgMP®) credential.
 It appears that programme management, although a concept that has been around for many, many years, is now seeing a greater level of interest in the global community.

 How would you define the difference in skill sets between a project and a programme manager?

 The skill sets definitely overlap and it’s a bit artificial to try to separate the two.
-Nonetheless, there are differences which I tend to see along a continuum.
+Nonetheless, there are differences that I tend to see along a continuum.
 In my experience as both a project and programme manager, the latter requires more refined skills in business areas such as negotiation, organizational change management, financial management, consensus building, and political savvy.
 Additionally, a programme manager needs to always keep his or her eye on achieving the intended benefits of the program which can be different and apart from the objectives of any individual project.

 What differs for a programme manager is the degree of expertise, application, and focus.
 Because a programme manager is really more of a business manager, programme managers do not necessarily have strong project management backgrounds.
 They hail from a variety of disciplines.
 To be sure, one finds many MBA’s as programme managers as well as those having backgrounds in various technical and scientific fields.